Raffilevy/Algorithm-Challenges/README.md

 7) makeArrayConsecutive2 - given an array of unique integers, returns the minimum amount of unique integers needed so that the array can be rearranged in ascending order and increasing by one.

+8) almostIncreasingSequence - given an array of integers, returns whether it is possible to obtain a strictly increasing sequence by removing no more than one element from the array.